 - Premium institutions typically require higher principal amounts

-- Professional courses like medicine or engineering cost more
+- Professional courses such as medicine, engineering, or management cost more

 Student Profile